 The Rigid Registration allows for applying additional registration prior to the reformatting process used in NeuroQ[TM].
 This additional registration is helpful in cases where the patients head has excessive tilt.
 It is recommended that rigid registration be applied to all studies prior to reformatting.
 The top row shows the normal template as the reference image the middle row are the patients images and the bottom row are the fused reference and patient images after realignment.
 Triangulation is enabled on these images by clicking left on any image and it will show you the plane for that location on the other two images.
 When the images are processed the Accept check box will be checked.
-If all of these QC steps are performed then the recommended iterations for reformatting is 10.
-If the Reformat button is selected then the study will automatically be reformatted with 10 iterations.
+The user should review each of the QC images once processing is completed and agree that the processing is acceptable before proceeding.
+If all of these QC steps are performed properly then click on the Reformat button and the study will automatically be reformatted with 10 iterations which is the recommended number of iterations for the reformatting of the study.